Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Biographies of scientists who contributed to the development of evolutionary ideas.
 Life and work of J. B. Lamarck.

 Topic 1.3.
-Charles Darwin's theory of the origin of species by natural selection(5 h)
+Charles Darwin's theory of the origin of species by natural selection(5 hours)

-Preconditions for the emergence of the teachings of Charles Darwin: achievements in the field of natural sciences, expeditionary material of Charles Darwin.
+Prerequisites for the emergence of the teachings of Charles Darwin: achievements in the field of natural sciences, expedition material of Charles Darwin.
 Charles Darwin's doctrine of artificial selection.
 Charles Darwin's doctrine of natural selection.
 A species is an elementary evolutionary unit.
 General individual variability and excess number of offspring.
-Struggle for existence and natural selection.
+The struggle for existence and natural selection.

 Demonstration

 Biography of Charles Darwin.
-The route and specific findings of Charles Darwin during his journey on the Beagle.
+The route and specific finds of Charles Darwin during his voyage on the Beagle ship.

 Topic 1.4.
-Adaptation of organisms to conditions external environment as a result of natural selection (2 h)
+Adaptation of organisms to conditions external environment as a result of natural selection (2 hours)

-Adaptive features of the structure.
-Protective coloration of the integument of the body: hiding coloration (one-color, two-tone, dismembering, etc.); warning coloring.
+Adaptive structural features.
+Protective coloring of the body: concealing coloring (one-tone, two-tone, dismembering, etc.); warning coloring.
 Mimicry.
 Adaptive behavior of animals.
 Caring for offspring.
-Physiological adaptations...
-Fitness relativity.
+Physiological adaptations.
+Relativity of fitness.

 Demonstration

-Illustrations showing the structure of the body of animals and plant organisms, ensuring survival in their typical conditions of existence.
-Examples of different types protective coloration in animals.
+Illustrations demonstrating the body structure of animal and plant organisms, ensuring survival in their typical living conditions.
+Examples various types protective coloring in animals.

-Model discussion of the role of adaptive behavior in animals.
+Discussion using models of the role of adaptive behavior of animals.

-A species as a genetically isolated system; reproductive isolation and its mechanisms.
+Species as a genetically isolated system; reproductive isolation and its mechanisms.
 Population structure of the species; ecological and genetic characteristics of populations.
 A population is an elementary evolutionary unit.
-The ways and speed of speciation; geographic and ecological speciation.
+Pathways and rates of speciation; geographic and ecological speciation.

 Demonstration

 Diagrams illustrating the process of geographic speciation.
-Live plants and animals, herbariums and collections showing individual variability and diversity of varieties of cultivated plants and breeds of domestic animals, as well as the results of the adaptation of organisms to the environment and the results of speciation.
+Living plants and animals, herbariums and collections showing individual variability and diversity of varieties of cultivated plants and breeds of domestic animals, as well as the results of the adaptation of organisms to their environment and the results of speciation.

 Study of the adaptability of organisms to their environment *.